-I tried everything to create a calm bedtime and eventually discovered that sensory signals like light, sound, and smell helped my child subconsciously prepare to sleep.
+I tried everything to create a calm bedtime and discovered that sensory signals like light, sound, and smell helped my child subconsciously prepare to sleep.
 We religiously stuck to certain bedtimes because, of course, consistency is essential.
 As he has grown, we’ve tweaked parts of the routine to suit his developmental stage.
 But, for the most part, the routine is still there.
 So, here are five tips to ensure a stress-free bedtime:

 1. Check Yourself